jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_connect_wmiminimumpermissions.md

 ### The Physical Disk Drive collection

 The Physical Disk Drive collection populates the Windows Server \| Disks Drilldown \| Disk Summary page.
 This drilldown contains a list of the physical disks installed on the server.
-Its data is relatively static as it only changes when disks are added, removed or repartitioned.
+Its data is relatively static as it only changes when disks are added, removed or re-partitioned.

 Inside of this known issue a Generic Failure error will be returned.

 ## 1. Setup permission to read data

-{% include note.html content="For the following instructions, *Spotlight User* is the windows user that will be used to authenticate the Spotight connection to the Windows server as per: [Windows Server \| Connection Details][windows_connect_details]" %}
+{% include note.html content="For the following instructions, *Spotlight User* is the windows user that will be used to authenticate the Spotlight connection to the Windows server as per: [Windows Server \| Connection Details][windows_connect_details]" %}

 1. Click **Control Panel \| Administrative Tools \| Computer Management** to open the Computer Management dialog.
 2. Double click **Local Users and Groups \| Groups**.